 We shouldn’t really be surprised.
 Our industry has a tendency to value dynamic words and appealing pictures over real action.
-We see it with the use of the word ‘innovation’ used to describe mediocre changes that were hard to implement, or ‘customer-centric’ to mean ‘we did a survey’.
-Often the word ‘diversity’ means ‘we would really like not to be sexist’ and is not even used to include varied racial groups or religions or sexualities or abilities, which is another misnomer.
+We see it with the use of the word ‘innovation’ used to describe mediocre changes that were hard to implement, or ‘customer-centric’ to mean ‘we ran a workshop on what customers might like’.
+Often the word ‘diversity’ means ‘we would really like not to be sexist’, often not even used to include varied racial groups or religions or sexualities or abilities, turning the word into another marketing misnomer.
 And why should we be surprised?
-Many marketeers have had an implicit agreement with one another for years that if we adopt the right buzzwords we don’t even have to deliver on anything meaningful.
+Many marketeers have had an implicit agreements with one another for years that if we adopt the right buzzwords we don’t even have to deliver on anything meaningful.

 So what does it take to move away from our old marketing ways?
 Well, for one, it’s accepting the awful truth that, contrary to what all the awards and job titles would have you believe, the marketing and advertising industry has been far more of a personality contest than a talent contest for quite some time.
 It’s all been in ‘the sell’ and the ‘narrative’ of a ‘big idea’.
 But many of those ‘big ideas’ were often just really good stories with no real impact; really pretty average ideas, when you think about it that way.
 And the ‘talent’ that won out was really just the kind of talent that excels at telling a good joke at the right time and the right place and in the right company; the kind that an observer may retell once or twice until they realise that the audience has changed and the moment has gone.

 To understand how this applies to a lack of diversity, think about that dynamic.
 Think about who was selling those ideas and who was buying those ideas and how that played out in many organisations.
 If you can’t imagine it, think of a group of straight, white men, standing in a circle in a social context, loudly telling jokes and enjoying each other’s company.
 Imagine a solitary woman, for example, trying to join in.
 Imagine that she has something interesting and useful to say, on topic but not with the same style of delivery.
 Imagine how her comments are received in that robust dynamic.
-Imagine the minor hostility towards the interruption, to her trying to have a voice in the conversation, imagine her being evaluated more on her attractiveness or her ability to laugh at the others or to be exactly like them.
-That’s how old marketing has felt for women; we were really never in on the joke.
-We failed that kind of personality contest, repeatedly, even if we were extroverts and comedians; we just didn’t quite fit the group.
+Imagine the group reaction towards her interruption, to her trying to have a voice in the conversation, imagine her being evaluated more on her attractiveness or her ability to laugh at the others or to be exactly like them.
+That’s how old marketing has felt for women; those who didn’t want to transform themselves into something inauthentic were really never in on the joke.
+We failed that kind of personality contest, repeatedly, even if we were charismatic and capable; we just didn’t quite fit the group.
+There are a multitude of straight, white, able-bodied, middle class men who also failed the same personality test, have always felt uncomfortable with the lack of diversity, but they have also had the option to blend into the crowd, many being (begrudgingly) complicit in order to survive.

 The other awful truth is that marketing, or advertising, has worked primarily on creating desire, not responding to need; people who are convinced they need more to make them the best they can be will always buy products to improve themselves.
 Women, in particular, have been programmed to always chase perfection and never feel quite ‘right’.
 Marketing has recently tried to distance themselves from the damage this has done to female self esteem by making adverts that encourage ‘body confidence’.
 But by making a big song and dance about using real women, instead of treating normal looking women as if they are normal (without the big song and dance), they are merely exploiting women’s insecurities in another way to sell products.
 So women are still being objectified, made to feel they are all about how they look, with a ubiquitous, endless assault designed to turn all of us into reliable consumers.
 It’s no surprise that the key players in the industry are, more often than not, men.